L3ad Solutions

 For 1- and 2-star reviews, the response is for the next reader, not the reviewer.
 Acknowledge the specific issue, apologize without excuses, give a phone number or email to resolve it.
 Don't argue.
 The thread becomes a public test of how you handle conflict.

-How this fits with the rest of local SEO
+How do reviews fit with the rest of local SEO?

 Reviews are necessary but not sufficient.
 A business with 100 reviews and a slow, broken website still loses to a competitor with 60 reviews and a clean, mobile-optimized site.
 The order most owners should work in: